JonathanHalpern/year-of-the-challenge/src/pages/blog/2018-01-05-mansplain.md

 ---
 templateKey: blog-post
+title: Mansplain
 path: /mansplain
-title: Mansplain
 author: Zoë Halpern
-comfortZone: 4
+socialDifficulty: Tentative
-difficulty: 0
+difficulty: medium
 isCompleted: false
 date: 2018-01-05T16:06:20.437Z
 description: Mansplain to a local person how to make a dish from their country.
 ---